 The story of how Greeks migrated from their native land to Australia is an interesting one.
-In 1829 the first known Greeks arrived in Australia.
-And they did not arrive voluntarily.
+In 1829, the first known Greeks arrived in Australia.
+However, they did not arrive voluntarily.

 They were a group of seven sailors who were transported to New South Wales to serve a sentence for piracy that was handed down to them by a British naval court.